Build with AIEdTech Track

 Supported by

-Supporting partner helping make the ideathon possible for student teams and young builders.
+Supporting partner helping make the hackathon possible for student teams and young builders.

 Hayot Bank